To be Australia’s leading university arts centre, interpreting and challenging our world through ambitious and diverse performing arts practice.

 To achieve this:

-We commission, produce and present major performances from Australian and international artists, with a focus on showcasing leading independent theatre companies.
+We commission, produce and present major performances within our annual curated Seymour Season, with a focus on showcasing leading Australian independent theatre companies.

 - Ballerina posing during construction of the York Theatre, 1974